 This eerie monster works great because of a strong offensive and defensive effect, and you don't need a tribute to summon him.

 You'll notice Spirit Reaper's pathetic battle stats—but consider that the card's effect allows it to be invulnerable in battle.
 Enemy monsters can't destroy the card by attacking it; you could keep it in defense position to craft a powerful barrier.
 Once you see an opening, change your monster to attack position and nail your opponent; thanks to Reaper's second effect, they must discard a card when Reaper lands a direct attack.
 Give him a chance to always have a defensive ace up your sleeve.

 3. Neo-Spacian Grand Mole

 Imagine how annoying fighting this guy must be.
-Your opponent works hard to call out a level 8 monster (which requires two sacrifices), but then you send Grand Mole to battle it.
-Both monsters are returned to the hand; your opponent will now have to re-sacrifice new monsters to call forth the level 8, while you can summon your measly level 3 Grand Mole for free.
-Thus, Grand Mole essentially can't be destroyed in battle, and is great at eliminating powerful monsters.
-Give it a shot and watch your rival seethe as you foil their plans.
+Your opponent works hard to call out a level-8 monster (which requires two sacrifices), but then you send Grand Mole to battle it.
+Both monsters are returned to the hand; your opponent will now have to re-sacrifice new monsters to call forth the level 8, while you can summon your measly level-3 monster for free.
+Alternatively, return potent opposing fusion, synchro, xyz, or link monsters to your foe's Extra Deck.